gregorlarson/secrepo/README.md

    * `git secrepo {command} -h`

 ## Key Management and Security
+Each file encrypted by SecRepo has a header which identifies the file as being encrypted by SecRepo.
+In the header there is a key finger-print and key-name.
+The key-name is really just for information purposes.
+The key finger-print is used to find the correct key for decryption.
 SecRepo will retrieve keys from:
    * the local git repo, file {GIT_DIR}/srconfig
    * a global config name .srconfig in your home directory
    * environment variables